Cause of Anthrax

 Anthrax is a bacterial disease caused by Bacillus anthracis.
 When an animal dies of anthrax, spores can form by bacteria either being discharged from the animal or exposed to oxygen after opening the carcass.
 These spores are highly resistant and can survive in the soil through extremes in temperature and moisture.
 Anthrax is a zoonotic disease, which means it can be transmitted to humans.
 However, human infections are extremely rare.

-Where anthrax is found
+Where Anthrax is Found

 The spores survive in the soil for a long time and they are very buoyant.
 The spores may be brought to the surface of the soil when environmental conditions favour exposure of buried spores.
 Periods of flooding can move spores up to the soil surface and drying of wet areas will expose spores to grazing livestock.
 Disruption of the soil by excavation can also bring spores to the surface.
 When animals graze on soil where spores are present, they can ingest the bacteria directly from the soil or from plants.
 Cases of naturally-occurring anthrax are reported every year in Canada, particularly in locations where these particular climatic conditions are present.

 Symptoms vary, and in most cases animals are found dead.
 Symptoms, when seen, include staggering, shortness of breath, trembling, collapse, a short period of convulsions and death.
 These symptoms are usually quite rapid.
-Also common are bloody discharges from body openings (i.e. the nose).
+Also common are bloody discharges from body openings (e.g. the nose).

 If anthrax is suspected, the carcass should not be moved or opened.